-\paragraph{Ablation Study.} To better understand the role of hyperparameters, $\beta$, $k$, and $k_r$, within our MCU framework, we conduct an ablation study on CIFAR-10 with PreResNet-110 under the $10\%$ random data forgetting scenario.
-Figures~\ref{fig:ablation_beta}-\ref{fig:ablation_kr} maintain the same format as Figure~\ref{fig:region}, with red-framed sub-captions indicating our default settings, i.e., $\beta = 0.2$, $k = 0.5$, and $k_r = 0.1$.
-For each ablation experiment, we vary one parameter while keeping the others fixed at their default values.
+\paragraph{Ablation Study.} To better understand the role of hyperparameters, $\beta$, $k$, and $k_r$, we conduct an ablation study on CIFAR-10 with PreResNet-110 under $10\%$ random data forgetting.
+Figures~\ref{fig:ablation_beta}-\ref{fig:ablation_kr} follow the same format as Figure~\ref{fig:region}, with red-framed sub-captions indicating our default settings ($\beta = 0.2$, $k = 0.5$, $k_r = 0.1$).
+For each ablation experiment, we vary one parameter while keeping the others at default.

-For the $\beta$, larger values lead to a smaller average accuracy gap in Figure~\ref{fig:ablation_beta}.
-Notably, when $\beta = 0.3$, the average accuracy gap is only $0.66$, which significantly outperforms our default setting of $\beta = 0.2$.
+A higher $\beta$ value leads to a smaller average accuracy gap in Figure~\ref{fig:ablation_beta}.
+Notably, when $\beta = 0.3$, the average gap is only $0.66$.
 However, increasing $\beta$ also results in a reduced effective region.
-This suggests that while a larger $\beta$ improves forgetting quality, it comes at the cost of model utility.
-Clearly, $\beta = 0.2$ offers the best balance between maintaining an optimal average accuracy gap and preserving a wider effective region.
+This suggests that while a larger $\beta$ improves forgetting, it leads to a degradation in model utility.
+Clearly, $\beta = 0.2$ offers the best balance between average accuracy gap and effective region.
 Nonetheless, choosing a larger $\beta$ can still be a viable and wise option when minimizing the accuracy gap is the primary objective, and the effective region is of secondary importance.

-Similarly, we analyze the impact of two hyperparameters in our mask strategy, $k$ and $k_r$.
-A larger $k$ allows more parameters are retained for training and updating, which significantly reduces the accuracy on $\train_f$, $\train_r$, and $\train_t$ decreases significantly, especially $\train_f$ (orange line in Figure~\ref{fig:ablation_k}).
-As for $k_r$, increasing $k_r$ results in the removal of essential parameters related to $\train_r$, thereby effectively preserving the accuracy on $\train_r$ (blue line in Figure~\ref{fig:ablation_kr}).
+Similarly, we analyze the impact of $k$ and $k_r$, in our mask strategy.
+A larger $k$ allows more parameters retained for training, which significantly reduces the accuracy on $\train_f$, $\train_r$, and $\train_t$, especially $\train_f$ (orange lines in Figure~\ref{fig:ablation_k}).
+As for $k_r$, increasing $k_r$ results in the removal of essential parameters related to $\train_r$, thereby effectively preserving the accuracy on $\train_r$ (blue lines in Figure~\ref{fig:ablation_kr}).
 In our experiments, we set $k = 0.5$ and $k_r = 0.1$ as default values, as they provide a good balance between enhancing forgetting quality and maintaining predictive performance.

 \paragraph{{$\text{MCU}_\beta$ with Polychain Unlearning Pathway.}} {Here, we further explore $\text{MCU}_\beta$ framework on Polychain.
 The Polychain pathway with one control point in parameter space is defined as follows,

 $\bm{\theta}_c$ is the control model, and $t$ represents a scalar interpolation coefficient that controls the position along the pathway connecting two end models in the high-dimensional parameter space. }